 Fiction, 75 minutes

-This film addresses the larger cultural myth that has grown from the premise of Daniel Defoe’s propaganda piece Robinson Crusoe: a white man ‘civilising’ indigenous inhabitants of an island, and claiming the territory as his own property.
-In a time today when the call to decolonise the artworld and its associated institutions has never been more urgent, Deboosere’s cinematic intervention resonates with a large body of work seeking to destabilise and replace the ideology of imperialism.
-The result is a singular, subversive film, satirical and surprisingly charming at the same time, which makes sure to pay just as much attention to animals and the natural world as to the follies of human-constructed ‘anthropocene’ history. (adapted from Adrian Martin’s text for IFFR)
+This film addresses the larger cultural myth that has grown out of the premise of Daniel Defoe’s propaganda piece Robinson Crusoe: a white man ‘civilising’ the indigenous inhabitants of an island, and claiming the territory as his own property.
+At a time when the call to decolonise the art world and its institutions has never been more urgent, Deboosere’s cinematic intervention resonates with a large body of work that seeks to destabilise and replace the ideology of imperialism.
+The result is a singular, subversive film, at once satirical and surprisingly charming, that pays as much attention to animals and the natural world as it does to the follies of human-made ‘anthropocene’ history. (adapted from Adrian Martin’s text for IFFR)

 “A joyously idiosyncratic reinvention that stands out among IFFR’s less-established filmmakers.”